RAID Arrays

 cat /proc/mdstat

 Insert the new drives into the machine.
-You should know what the come up as, but if you don't, try:
+You should know what they come up as, but if you don’t, try:

 lsblk

-That should get you a list of all the block devices on the system and where they are being used at.
-Some of them don't make sense, but you should see the ones that you just added.
+That should give you a list of all the block devices on the system and where they are being used.
+Some of them may not make sense at first glance, but you should see the ones you just added.
 If needed, run the command and copy down the results.
 Then insert the drives and execute it again.

 /dev/sda